vm6502q/qrack.net/api/README.md

 ### Coalesced single-qubit gates

-**These optimized gates apply the same Pauli operator to all specified qubits and take the same two arguments.**
+**These optimized gates apply the same Pauli operator to all specified qubits and take the same two arguments.
+This is optimized, compared to separate Pauli gates.**

 - `sid`: Simulator instance ID.
 - `q`: Array of qubit IDs.